NeuralEnsemble/ephyviewer/README.md

 # ephyviewer

 Simple viewers for ephys signals and related stuff (signal, spikes, events, triggers, video, ...)
-Based on PyQt5 and pyqtgraph.
+Based on PyQt5 (or PyQt4) and pyqtgraph.

 Can be use at two level: